 Ming-chun is a public-sector manager with over ten years’ experience in leadership at a senior level across several social sector agencies.
 She holds four Bachelor’s degrees and an MBA and specialises in strategic leadership and organisational change management.
-Being social-minded outside work, Ming-chun is also the current a national Director for of Altrusa International in New Zealand which is a local community service organisation with 19 clubs across the country.
+Being social-minded outside work, Ming-chun is also the current national Director of Altrusa International in New Zealand which is a local community service organisation with 19 clubs across the country.
 She joined the VW Board in 2015.

 Debbie has over